Public Events Information

 visitor to be issued an extended pass.
 The request should not exceed the

 required dates needed.
-Passes may only be issued for a maximum of 30 days.
-Procedures
+Passes may only be issued for a maximum of 90 days.

 7. ALL vehicle occupants, aged 16 or older, are required to present photo ID for entry to Joint Base Lewis-McChord.